Justin-Conner/ETL-Shell-Scripts/README.md

 ***********************************************************************************************************************************************************************
 SQL and database query optimization techniques are used to improve the performance of database queries.
 The main goal of query optimization is to generate an execution plan for a query that will return the desired results as quickly and efficiently as possible.

-One important technique used in query optimization is index optimization.
+One important technique used in query optimization is 'index optimization'.
 An index is a data structure used to improve the speed of data retrieval operations.
 By properly indexing tables, queries can run much faster.
 Another technique is query rewriting, which involves modifying a query to make it more efficient by changing its structure or using different operators.

 There are also several database-specific optimization techniques.
 For example, in Oracle databases, the optimizer uses cost-based optimization to determine the most efficient execution plan for a query.
 In SQL Server, the query optimizer uses a variety of optimization techniques, including cost-based optimization, rule-based optimization, and heuristics.